 There are plenty of reasons that could have led to this change but here are some of the ones we believe are the most likely:

 Google always tries to protect the user and offer the highest quality possible

-This change has seen a drop in the amount of advertisements shown by Google and with that the overall quality of results should be higher.
-Ads that were on the side bar have always suffered in terms of CTR, so if users were not interacting enough, the user experience wouldn’t have been the best possible.
+This change has seen a drop in the number of advertisements shown by Google and with that, the overall quality of results should be higher.
+Ads that were on the sidebar have always suffered in terms of CTR, so if users were not interacting enough, the user experience wouldn’t have been the best possible.
 In this case, Google removing sidebar ads makes sense to improve the ways it can delight its users, but with the backup of the additional ad on the top banner to ensure it’s not a decision that causes revenue to plummet.

-Google search results in desktop now look more like Google’s mobile results
+Google search results on desktop now look more like Google’s mobile results

 Google makes more space on the right to promote product listing ads

 The sidebar currently looks very blank, but it’s unlikely to stay that way for very long.
 Together with more ads on the top of the page, and a likely increase in cost-per-click, Google’s potential revenue in the coming years looks healthy!

 What are experts saying about the removal of sidebar ads?

 There is a lot of speculation around this topic but no one yet can say for sure the full extent of the impact of these changes.